AndyObtiva/glimmer-dsl-tk/README.md

 ## Gotchas

 - Setting `background` attribute on `frame` or `label` does not work in `'aqua'` theme on the Mac (only in `'classic'` theme)

+## Glimmer Style Guide

+- Widget arguments are always wrapped by parentheses.
+- Widget blocks are always declared with **curly braces** to clearly visualize hierarchical view code and separate from logic code.
+- Widget attribute declarations always have arguments and never take a block.
+- Widget attribute arguments are never wrapped inside parentheses.
+- Widget listeners are always declared with `on` keyword receiving listener event name as an argument.
+Their multi-line blocks have a `do; end` style to distinguish as logic from widget keywords and attributes.
+- Pure logic multi-line blocks that do not constitute GUI DSL view elements in general always have `do; end` style to clearly separate logic code from view code.

 ## Samples